CS-Cafe/BitTacToe/README.md

-# Unreasonably Fast Tic Tac Toe
+# Unreasonably Fast Tic Tac Toe *Faster than lightning.

-#### *A lightning-fast tic tac toe project.
 Faster than Zenitsu in REM.*

-Yes.
+"Yes.
 It's been done before.
 In fact, it's been done to death.
 Let's dare to pick the project up one last time...
-And finish it.
+And finish it." **queue the epic music**

 ## *Command Line Interface*